 - Ensuring that the learning is matched to the differing needs of all the children as well as specific groups, such as SEND, pupil premium etc. Extra support and additional/ adapted resources to be provided to those children where it is required.

 At Birchwood we know that children learn best when the curriculum is well sequenced to enable revisiting of core knowledge, skills and understanding to deepen conceptual awareness before demanding application across the whole curriculum.
 Please see the Design and Technology Progression of Skills documents (held in school), which outline how the key skills are developed, revisited, assessed and built upon during Year 1 to Year 6.

-Design and technology is taught during the last 2 weeks of each term, or during the classes WOW afternoons if this links appropriately.
-Due to resourcing a couple of KS2 classes actually teach D&T through weekly lessons.
+Design and technology is taught during the first week of each term across the whole school.
 The teachers refer to the D&T long term plan for their skill progression.
 The Design and Technology is linked to the classes WOW topic where appropriate.
 Each term the children will focus on developing all four areas of D&T (design, make, evaluate and technical knowledge) through cooking and nutrition, textiles, structures, electrical systems and mechanisms.
 Please see the Design and Technology Progression of Skills documents.

 Design and Technology through Birchwood’s WOW curriculum offers opportunities to: